 Sent invoice example:

-In order to send documents via Tradeshift with the TCS (Tax collected at source) included, select the percentage from the dropdown list, when creating an invoice.
+If you still need to send documents via Tradeshift with the TCS (Tax collected at source) included, select the percentage from the dropdown list (pictured above), when creating an invoice.
 Make sure to check the amount adjusted accordingly before sending the document.

 It is important to remember that some receivers have an active business firewall on their account, which means that they have put certain document validation rules in place.
 This means that sometimes a document that has been cleared will fail customer enforced validations, with the outcome that the legally cleared document cannot be sent.
 Make sure to always check the validation rules available for each and every customer on their landing page.